shih8674/PSO-train-BP-NN/README.md

 2.Predict the AQI at different places in the same time.

-3.Predict AQI from 6 kind of air quality values.
+3.Predict AQI from 6 kinds of air quality values.